chocolatey/choco-wiki/CreatePackages.md

 `%chocolatey_bin_root%` gives the chocolatey user a way of controlling where packages are installed.
 If you want to allow customizing the installation path, then this is currently the way to go.

+**Please note** that this variable is empty by default, and needs to be explicitly set by the user.
+Before installing to `%chocolatey_bin_root%`, your installation script should check if this variable is not empty.

 ### 2. The default installation path of your .msi/.exe setup file

 The original creator probably had a reason for choosing a specific default installation path.